discoproject/disco/doc/start/install.rst

 in the file exist and they are readable and writable by the Disco user.
 You can change the paths if the defaults are not suitable for your system.

+Note that if you run Disco on a single machine, you need to enable ``DISCO_MASTER_PORT`` which defines an alternative port for the Disco master instead of the default ``DISCO_PORT``.
+This allows running a Disco node on the same server with the master.

 Disco uses a script, ``make-lighttpd-proxyconf.py`` to parse ``/etc/hosts`` and produce parts of the configuration file for Lighttpd.
 The script requires that all nodes used in Disco are listed as simple address-hostname pairs, separated by whitespace.
 Make sure that your ``/etc/hosts`` includes also line ``127.0.0.1 localhost``.

-Note that if you run Disco on a single machine, you need to enable ``DISCO_MASTER_PORT`` which defines an alternative port for the Disco master instead of the default ``DISCO_PORT``.
-This allows running a Disco node on the same server with the master.

 3. Start Disco
 --------------

 Two example scripts, ``conf/start-master`` and ``conf/start-node``,
 are included in the Disco sources.
-On the master node, start the Disco master by executing ``conf/start-master``.
-On all the other servers, execute ``conf/start-node``.
+On the master node, start the Disco master by executing ``conf/start-master`` as the disco user.
+On all the other servers, execute ``conf/start-node``, again as the disco user.
 If you run Disco on a single server, execute both the scripts on your server.

 The scripts do only the bare minimum to start up the system.
 You can easily integrate the scripts to your system's startup sequence.
 For